 My Giant Hypertufa Trough is growing the Elfin Thyme all down the sides and the pinks must think it is spring since we have been having some cool nights.
 At least I get a few blooms!
 I have it elevated on concrete blocks.

 Don’t put the planter ( either winter or summer) where it would get the spillover from an overhanging roof or other such structure.
 It is the wet-freeze that can kill your plants.
 Dry cold typically is not a problem.

 I have a lot of my hypertufa planters set up on a tree stumps against the fence.
 And along with that, most are sitting on pedestals.
 You can use those small steel wire elevators which are made for many kinds of planters.

 Meanwhile, the rest of the garden is looking a little ratty in some places.
 I have a beautyberry bush that has provided lunch for some insect or caterpillar.
 I’ve found many holes in the leaves.

 I saw this beautyberry bush bloom in spring, so I have anxiously awaited the berries and it is covered.
 Now they should turn blue?

 I really love the hibiscus plant.
 I think those flowers are so pretty, and the only thing I would change about them would be to have the bloom last longer than just one day.

 One afternoon in this next week, I will need to start planting my terrariums again.
-I am planning to bring my tenders inside in glass containers again.
-That worked out so well last year and I want to do it again.
+I am planning to bring a few of my tenders inside in glass containers again.
+That works out so well if no bugs come in and I want to do it again.
 These are some of the ones I will clip and snip.

 What are you doing this week?